renzibei/fph-table/README.md

 while the `pointer GetPointerNoCheck(const key_type &key)` function does not contain any comparison or branch, as a result of which it's faster.

-A 'slot' is the space reserved for a value(key for set, <K,V> for map).
+A 'slot' is the space reserved for a value(key for a set, <K,V> for a map).
 One slot in fph will at most contain one value.
-We use an exponential multiple of 2 size for slots.
+We use an exponential multiple of 2 for the size of slots.
 Saying that the number of slots is m and the element number is n. n <= m and the size of slots will be `sizeof(value_type) * m` bytes